Declaration of Independence: Freeing America from Foreign Rule

 The Declaration of Independence is the first of our founding documents – the very beginning of freedom in America.

-Eventually, the people of the 13 British colonies grew tired of being ruled from across the ocean, and they declared their independence from England.
+Eventually, the people of the British colonies in America grew tired of being ruled from across the ocean, and they declared their independence from England.
 It was these 13 colonies that formed the first states in the United States.

 It All Began with Taxes

 By 1765, England was suffering from a war with France and needed money.
 British Parliament started creating taxes the colonists had to pay.
 This began with the Stamp Act of 1765, which taxed paper documents in the colonies.
-Though the Stamp Act only lasted a year, there were more such laws to come.
+The colonists didn’t feel Parliament had the right to tax them without their consent, and people began to get angry.
+Parliament ended the Stamp Act a year later but declared that it had the authority to create whatever laws it wanted for the colonies – and it passed many more laws the colonists didn’t like.

 Restore the Relationship or End It?

-But in 1775, King George III denounced the colonies in front of Parliament and started building up his army and navy so that he could finally end the rebellion in the colonies.
-It became clear to the colonists that to win the fights to come, they would need help from other countries, especially France.
+But in 1775, King George denounced the colonies in front of Parliament and started building up his army and navy so that he could finally end the rebellion in the colonies by force.
+The colonists realized they would need help from other countries, especially France.
 They would have to officially break away from England to get that help.

 In 1776, Thomas Jefferson wrote the first draft of the Declaration of Independence.
 The Second Continental Congress met to debate the document.
 After two days of discussion and editing, they voted to accept the final version that we know today, and the Declaration of Independence was adopted on July 4, 1776.